RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/README.md

 > If you're running an unmanaged instance of the database,
 > you can skip the part about obtaining the endpoint address, you already have the IP address.

-Obtain the endpoint address of the DB instance from the GUI.</br>
+Once the *RDS Instance* is up and available, grab its endpoint address from the console.</br>
 Or if you're a *cli* user:

 ```shell